 - The right to request that we delete personal information about you, unless subject to a legal exception.

-- The right to be notified that we collect personal information about you, and the purposes for which the information will be used.
-This right applies to job applicants, employees, directors, officers and contractors, as well California consumers (residents).
+The right to be notified that we collect personal information about you, and the purposes for which the information will be used.

 How to Make a California Consumer Privacy Act Request

-You may request to know, delete, or opt out of sales under the CCPA by going to privacy.osnational.com (click "Take Control" to get started) or by calling 1-866-217-4955.
+You may submit a request under the CCPA by visiting our Privacy Center (click "Make a Privacy Request" to get started) or by calling 1-866-217-4955.
 Only you or a duly authorized agent may make a CCPA request on your behalf.
 You have the right to make a free request twice during any twelve-month period.
 The request must:

 - Provide sufficient information for us to reasonably verify that you are the person, or an authorized agent of the person, about whom we collected the personal information (including your name and email address, and, for authorized agents, proof that you gave the agent signed permission to submit the request); and